Discrete conformal maps and ideal hyperbolic polyhedra: Discrete conformal mapping problems

 For $V_{0}=\emptyset$, $V_{1}=V$, this is just Problem~\ref{prob:prescribe_Theta}.
 (If the conformal class $\cclass$ is given in the form of length-cross-ratios $\lcr\in(\R_{>0})^{\Eint}$, one can obtain a representative $\ell\in(\R_{>0})^{E}$ using the method described in the constructive proof of Proposition~\ref{prop:ell_from_lcr}.)

 Note that any instance of Problem~\ref{prob:general} can be reduced to the special case where $u_{i}=0$ is prescribed for $i\in V_{0}$: Simply apply first a discrete conformal change of metric~\eqref{eq:tilde_ell} with the arbitrary prescribed $u_{i}$ for $i\in V_{0}$.

-In Section~\ref{sec:sphere_and_disk} we will see how one can also find discrete conformal maps to the sphere and to the disk (that is, solve the discrete Riemann mapping problem) if one can solve Problem~\ref{prob:general}.

-\begin{remark} An important special case of Problem~\ref{prob:general} is the following: prescribe the angle sum $\Theta_{i}=2\pi$ for interior vertices, and $u_{i}$ on the boundary.
-This is analogous to the following boundary value problem of the smooth theory: Given a smooth $2$-manifold with boundary $M$ equipped with a Riemannian metric $g$, find a conformally equivalent flat Riemannian metric $e^{2u}g$ with prescribed $u|_{\partial M}$.
-Suppose we measure the relative distortion of a conformally equivalent Riemannian metric by the Dirichlet energy of~$u$, $D(u) = \frac{1}{2}\int_{M}du\wedge{*du}$.
-Then the conformally equivalent flat Riemannian metrics with least distortion are those with $u|_{\partial M}=\const$ Thus, up to scale there is a unique least distortion solution obtained by setting $u|_{\partial M}=0$. \cite[Appendix~E]{springborn_conformal_2008} \end{remark}

-\begin{theorem} If Problem~\ref{prob:general} (with $V_{0}\not=\emptyset$) has a solution, it is unique.
-If Problem~\ref{prob:prescribe_Theta} has a solution, it is unique up to scale.
-In any case, if a solution exists, it can be found by minimizing a convex function. \end{theorem}